THE ANASTASIA FILE

 Of course, no play rests entirley on one actor's shoulders (unless it's a one-man show!) and Amanda was ably assisted by a superb cast; Neil Smith in his first role for the club as husband Laurence, Carolyn Horsfield as mousey neighbour Angela, Sean Staines as the solid but monosyllabic Tony and Tracy Skingley as single mum Susan, whose daughter Abigail is holding the party after which the play is named.

 In the autumn we will be presenting Oh What A Lovely War to commemorate the centenary of the outbreak of World War One.
 This play has been heavily restricted for amateur performance due to the large number of professional revivals up and down the country, so we are very lucky to have secured the rights.
 This is the story of the war from the perspective of the generals, the ruling classes, the ordinary soldiers in the trenches and the people back home.
 It is a story of human sacrifice, of bravery, of humour and of incompetance told with the help of the popular songs of the day.
-This is a big project for us and we would be delighted to hear from anyone who is interested in taking part, especially young men.
-This is not a musical, it is a play with music and, as such, the ability to act far outweighs the need to be a singer - so don't be shy, get in contact by phoning 01621 892404 or by emailing us.
+Auditions are taking place at the moment and we are looking forward to what should be a challenging and interesting project.